 The current members of the Compensation & Management Development Committee are Messrs.
 Rupp and Nosbaum and Ms. Davis (Chairwoman).
 The Compensation & Management Development Committee's responsibilities to the Board are detailed in the Compensation & Management Development Committee Charter, which is available on the Company's website at www.quanex.com and incorporated in this Proxy Statement by reference.
+In addition to oversight of compensation related matters, the committee oversees performance, development and succession planning with respect to officers and key executives.
 Interested Stockholders may also obtain a copy of the Compensation & Management Development Committee Charter, free of charge, by contacting the Company at the address and phone number listed in the section entitled "Communications with the Company".

-During the fiscal year ended October 31, 2014, each of Ms. Davis and Messrs.
+During the fiscal year ended October 31, 2015, each of Ms. Davis and Messrs.
 Rupp and Nosbaum satisfied the independence requirements of the New York Stock Exchange and met the definitions of "non-employee director" under Rule 16b-3 under the 1934 Act and "outside director" under Section 162(m) of the Internal Revenue Code of 1986.